apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 3. [PluginTask](https://github.com/apache/incubator-devlake/blob/main/plugins/core/plugin_task.go) enables a plugin to prepare data prior to subtask execution
 4. [PluginApi](https://github.com/apache/incubator-devlake/blob/main/plugins/core/plugin_api.go) lets a plugin exposes some self-defined APIs
 5. [PluginMigration](https://github.com/apache/incubator-devlake/blob/main/plugins/core/plugin_migration.go) is where a plugin manages its database migrations
-6. [PluginModel](https://github.com/apache/incubator-devlake/blob/main/plugins/core/plugin_model.go) allows other plugins to get the model information of all database tables of the current plugin through the GetTablesInfo() method.If you need to access Domain Layer Models,please visit [DomainLayerSchema](https://devlake.apache.org/docs/DataModels/DevLakeDomainLayerSchema/)
+6. [PluginModel](https://github.com/apache/incubator-devlake/blob/main/plugins/core/plugin_model.go) allows other plugins to get the model information of all database tables of the current plugin through the GetTablesInfo() method.
+If you need to access Domain Layer Models, please visit [DomainLayerSchema](https://devlake.apache.org/docs/DataModels/DevLakeDomainLayerSchema/)
 7. [PluginBlueprint](https://github.com/apache/incubator-devlake/blob/main/plugins/core/plugin_blueprint.go) is the foundation for Blueprint and Plugin to collaborate and generate a reasonable Pipeline Plan based on User Settings.
-For example, a user may declare that he wants to collect data from a Github Repo, which implies that not only the issues/prs, but also the git-meta-data including commits history, branches, tags, etc. needs to be collected.
-In order to do it and do it faster, leveraging [GitExtractor](../Plugins/gitextractor) is the best and recommended way.
-So, naturally, The Github/Gitlab/BitBucket plugins would likely to produce 2 concurrent `tasks`, one for itself to collect issues/prs, one for `gitextractor` to collect git-meta-data.
+For example, a user may declare that he/she wants to collect data from a GitHub Repo, which implies that not only the issues and PRs, but also the git-meta-data including commits history, branches, tags, etc. need to be collected.
+To do it and do it faster, leveraging [GitExtractor](../Plugins/gitextractor) is the best and recommended way.
+So, naturally, The GitHub/GitLab/BitBucket plugins will generate 2 concurrent `tasks`, one for itself to collect issues and PRs, and one for `gitextractor` to collect git-meta-data.
 For more detail, please read the [source file](https://github.com/apache/incubator-devlake/blob/main/plugins/core/plugin_blueprint.go)

 The diagram below shows the control flow of executing a plugin: